 This structure has an Atrium(s).
 Show that the requirements of Section 404 are satisfied.
-(404.1 thru 11).
+(404.1 thru 404.11).

-3. Within the live entertainment facilities and except for restrooms, the premises must be configured so that there is an unobstructed view of all interior areas to which any patron is permitted access.
-There shall be no entertainment booths, rooms or cubicles.
-Visibility shall not be blocked or obscured by doors, curtains, drapes, partitions or room dividers of any kind.
-Partitions of any kind, including drapes made of opaque or other material, are not permitted.
-Nothing in this subsection precludes the installation of columns which are essential for the structural integrity of the building.
-(LAMC 103.102.1)

 E. FIRE-RESISTANCE RATED CONSTRUCTION

 Clearly identify the locations of the Fire Areas, Fire Walls, Fire Barriers and Fire Partitions on the plans.
 Provide complete legends and details (702) (202)

-Fire rated assemblies shall be per Table 721.1(1), generic assemblies of Gypsum Handbook, or have LARR approval or ICC approval
+Fire rated assemblies shall be per Table 721.1(1), generic assemblies of Gypsum Handbook, or have another listing from an approved listing agency.

 Show the fire separation distance: to interior lot line; to centerline of the street, and to an imaginary line between two buildings on the property.
 The distance shall be measured at right angles from the face of the wall.
 (702) (202)